Tai Ji Quan: Moving for Better Balance®

 - Experience: No experience necessary; however, participants are asked to fill out a health questionnaire prior to enrollment and may have to acquire physician consent.

-No class in your area?
-Please contact your local MSU Extension county office to see what options are available.
+Please contact your local MSU Extension county office to see if this class is available.